amjadimdad00/GitLocator/README.md

-Here's a template for a README file for your GitHub profile search app project:

----

 # GitHub Profile Search App

 This is a simple web application built with React.js that allows users to search for GitHub profiles by username and view detailed profile information.